Paperless-ngx installation on Ubuntu 24.04 with Caddy and automatic SSL certificates

 redisdata:

-We now create the directories for Caddy and the configuration file Caddyfile
+We now create the directories for Caddy and the configuration file Caddyfile:

 mkdir -p /opt/paperless/caddy